 - Lost wages when you’re forced to take time off work;

 - Losses based upon how your injuries affect your life and personal relationships.

 “Gordon is professional, patient, kind, and knowledgeable.
 From the first encounter I had with him, he was very kind and attentive.
 He was responsive throughout the entire process and consistently advocated for me.
 I would recommend him to anyone in need of legal counsel, as I had a very pleasant experience with him.”

 Contact Our Ocala Cruise Accident Lawyers to Set Up Your No-Cost Consultation

 If you were injured in a cruise ship accident, solid legal representation is essential for getting the highest compensation available by law.
 You put your rights at risk if you attempt to seek your legal remedies on your own, so trust our experienced Ocala cruise ship accident attorneys at the Glover Law Firm to advocate on your behalf.
-To learn more about your options, please contact our offices in The Villages and Ocala.
-You can schedule a free case evaluation by calling 352-205-4495 or using our contact form.
+To learn more about your options, please contact our Ocala office.
+You can schedule a free cruise ship accident case evaluation by calling 352-484-0775 or using our contact form.